smbrink/P7-Baseball-Data-Visualization/README.md

 # P7-Baseball-Data-Visualization

-Summary in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it.

 I choose the baseball data set to use in my visualization because I am very interested in baseball as a game as well as the  stats behind it.
-I am going to analyze the data to show the difference in how a low/high average may translate into more or less homeruns as well as show the difference in homeruns and average compared to the height of a player.
+I am going to analyze the data to show the difference in homeruns and batting average compared to the height and weight of a baseball player.
+The data clearly shows a noticable difference in the average amount of homeruns with the height and weight of the baseball players.
+The batting average of the players are pretty comparable with the height and weight of the players.